drmikehenry/install-linux/install-linux.md

         fi
       '

-- Create area for envs and tell Git to ignore it:
+- HOMEGIT Create area for envs and tell Git to ignore it:

       mkdir -p ~/envs
       echo envs >> ~/.gitignore